Romance (prose fiction): Walter Scott

 Walter Scott had an immense impact throughout Europe.
 "His historical fiction ... created for the first time a sense of the past as a place where people thought, felt and dressed differently".
 His historical romances "influenced Balzac, Dostoevsky, Flaubert, Tolstoy, Dumas, Pushkin, and many others; and his interpretation of history was seized on by Romantic nationalists, particularly in Eastern Europe".
-Auguste- Jean-Baptiste Defauconpret (1767-1843) "the principal French translator of the Waverley Novels, played a pivotal role in the diffusion of Scott's work throughout Europe".
+Auguste- Jean-Baptiste Defauconpret (1767–1843) "the principal French translator of the Waverley Novels, played a pivotal role in the diffusion of Scott's work throughout Europe".
 "In Italy, Poland, Russia, and Spain they were widely read long before indigenous versions appeared."
 The reception of Sir Walter Scott in Europe, edited by Murray Pittock, has articles on Scott's influence on the novels throughout Europe, including France, Spain, Austria, Germany, Russia, Czechoslovakia, Hungary, Poland, Denmark, Norway, and Sweden.
 (See also, "Other authors", below).

 In America he influenced Fenimore Cooper and Nathaniel Hawthorne, amongst others.

+Relationship with Romanticism

+Romance is closely associated with the Romantic movement.
+The gothic novel, and romanticism influenced the development of the modern literary romance.
+Hugh Walpole's gothic novels combine elements of the medieval romance, which he deemed too fanciful, and the modern novel, which he considered to be too confined to strict realism.
+Romanticism influenced the romance through its emphasis on emotion and individualism as well as glorification of all the past and nature, and preference for the medieval rather than the classical; its emphasis on extremes of emotion and its reaction against the perceived constraints of rationalism imposed by the Enlightenment, and associated classical aesthetic values, were also a significant influence.